dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 N9.

 N3 and N9 interfaces are tightly coupled and
-{{sec-alt}} discusses the possibility to extend the deployment of new data planes to N3.
+Section 6 discusses the possibility to extend the deployment of new data planes to N3.
 The impact on N3, F1-U, and XN-U interfaces is still TBD.

 ## Document Structure